CraftAcademyLabs/ca_course/ionic/the_logic.md

 There are several ways to achieve that.
 If you need some inspiration you can review [this repo](https://github.com/tochman/cooper_js_src) where you'll find two solutions.
 One using a `case` method and the second one that uses array index and ranges to set the message (written by Raoul).

+Remember, try to write your own implementation rather than just copying the provided code.
+It's all about learning.
+When the course is over, you'll be on your own solving problems.